Helen S. Woodruff: Life and career

-Helen Smith was born on June 7, 1888 in Selma, Alabama to parents Emma West Smith and Oscar Emmet Smith.
+Helen Smith was born on June 7, 1888, in Selma, Alabama, to parents Emma West Smith and Oscar Emmet Smith.
 She went to school in Anniston, Alabama, and attended a New York finishing school for two years.
 In 1903, she met Lewis B. Woodruff, and a year later they were married.
 After her marriage, she moved to New York City, where her husband was from.

+Some of her works include Mis’ Beauty (1911), The Little House (1914), Mr. Doctor Man (1915), The Imprisoned Freeman (1918) and What David did: love letters of two babies (1921).

+After completing Mis’ Beauty, she was afflicted with scarlet fever, which left her blind for several months.
+During this time, she wrote The Lady of the Lighthouse.
+It was the third best seller in 1913.

 In 1918, she wrote the musical comedy play, Hooray for the Girls while living in Ash Grove, her summer home in Litchfield, Connecticut.

 She co-wrote the 1922 musical, Just Because.
 According to Cait Miller at the Library of Congress, the play "may well have been the first full-length Broadway musical authored entirely by women".